Sensor Fusion in Autonomous Systems

 Late Fusion

-Late fusion combines outputs after each sensor has already produced an interpreted result.
-This is often easier to implement and validate, but may lose some lower-level detail.
+Late fusion is often easier to implement and validate, but it may lose some lower-level detail.

 Fusion and Uncertainty